 Cloud Connect Introduction

-Cloud Connect is a new reverse ETL (extract, transform, load) solution from Lytics.
-Cloud Connect allows you to run standard SQL queries from Lytics against your data warehouse and send audience membership results directly to downstream marketing tools or into your Lytics Decision Engine audience builder.
+Cloud Connect allows you to surface results of SQL-based segmentation from your data warehouse and send audience membership directly to downstream marketing tools or into your Lytics audience builder.
 For a high-level overview of why Lytics created this new offering, see our blog post Introducing Lytics Cloud Connect.

 What use cases does Cloud Connect enable?